 For accountability purposes, WIOA states that the point of registration determines who is counted in the Performance Measures and who is excluded from the measurement.
-All youth who receive WIOA Title I services (eligibility determination is a service) will be registered for services and will be counted in the measures.
+All youth who receive WIOA Title I services that are enrolled, will be registered for services and will be counted in the measures.
 All Adults and Dislocated Workers who receive Individualized Career Services will be registered for services and included in the Common Performance Measures.
 For performance measure purposes in the Alabama Career Center System, those individuals receiving Individualized Career Services will be considered Program Participants.